 This is a sole source contract as the University of New Hampshire (UNH) developed the proprietary data collection methodology for the survey in accordance with NHTSA requirements including the Uniform Criteria for State Observation Surveys of Seat Belt Use.
-Conducting a survey of this magnitude, requires experience and detailed knowledge of the state, sampling, weighting, and observation, and is not something that can be developed quickly.
+Conducting a survey of this magnitude, requires experience and detailed knowledge of the state, sampling, weighting, and observation techniques.
 The UNH Survey Center has had three weighting methodologies approved by NHTSA with the most recent methodology approved in FY2018.
-The UNH Survey Center conducts the seat belt survey at a reasonable cost and has extensive experience in conducting this survey and possesses important seat belt use data from prior year surveys conducted to compare survey data and results to.
+The UNH Survey Center conducts the seat belt survey at a reasonable cost; has extensive experience in conducting this survey; and possesses important seat belt use data from prior year surveys conducted to which survey data and results can be compared.
 Additional information will continue to be collected during the observational process as determined by the UNH Survey Center and the State.

-The UNH Survey Center, in accordance with the Fixing America's Surface Transportation (FAST) Act, will conduct the State's "NHTSA Seat Belt Use Survey" and any and all components of the observational seat belt use survey in accordance with the methodology and criteria established by the US Secretary of Transportation and contained in 23 CRF Part 1340- Uniform Criteria for State Observation Surveys of Seat Belt Use.
+The UNH Survey Center, in accordance with the Fixing America's Surface Transportation (FAST) Act, will conduct the State's "NHTSA Seat Belt Use Survey" and any and all components of the observational seat belt use survey in accordance with the methodology and criteria established by the US Secretary of Transportation and contained in 23 CRF Part 1340 - Uniform Criteria for State Observation Surveys of Seat Belt Use.